-Somodo Somodo Jordop International Inc. and 50% owned by Forage Major Kenneber Drilling Ltd. So% owned by Major Drilling International Inc. and 25% owned by Major Drilling's South African empowerment trust.
+(3) 75% owned by Major Drilling International Inc. and 25% owned by Major Drilling's South African empowerment trust.

 GENERAL DEVELOPMENT OF THE BUSINESS

 THREE-YEAR HISTORY

 The Corporation has drilling operations and offices in Canada, the United States, Mexico, South America, Asia, Africa, and Australia.
 In the last three years, the Corporation's drilling services business has developed in each of these geographic markets.
 See "Description of the Business" for a more detailed explanation.